SilentByte/pothole-map/devpost.md

 # Pothole AI/Map

-Pothole AI was designed after looking at a dashcam and asking "What if we used Edge Analytics on a dashcam to map out where potholes were, so that local governments and communities knew where to focus their efforts?".
+Pothole AI was designed after looking at a dashcam and asking "What if we used Edge Analytics on a dashcam to map out where potholes are, so that local governments and communities knew where to focus their efforts?".

 It consists of two parts:

-* The Raspberry Pi based Camera using a Pytorch model to do edge inference of road quality
+* The Raspberry Pi based Camera using a PyTorch model to do edge inference of road quality
 * A website to aggregate readings and provide a full view of road conditions.

-The idea behind these two components is to allow members of the community to automatically record and upload road conditions, using edge inference to reduce the data sent across the network.
+The idea behind these two components is to allow members of the community to automatically record and upload road conditions using edge inference to reduce the data sent across the network.
 This data could then be displayed on a website to give communities and local governments a geographic density of potholes to give them a better idea of where to spend their efforts, or to find and fix potholes that haven't been reported (because lets face it, who's actually reported a pothole to your local council?).

 ![images of potholes](docs/exampleimage.png)